Hendrixer/API-design-v4/lessons/04-intro-to-prisma/A-what-is-prisma.md

 ## What is Prisma

 Prisma is a DB agnostic, type safe ORM.
-It supports most DB's out there.
-It not only has an SDK for doing basic to advanced querying of a DB, but also handles schemas, migrations, seeding, and sophisticated writes.
+It supports most DBs out there.
+It not only has an SDK for doing basic and advanced querying of a DB, but also handles schemas, migrations, seeding, and sophisticated writes.
 It's slowly but surely becoming the ORM of choice for Node.js projects.